Understanding Price in GCSE Economics

 Factors Influencing Price

-Several factors affect the price of goods and services:
+Several factors influence the price of goods and services:

 Equilibrium Price

-The equilibrium price is the price at which the quantity demanded by consumers equals the quantity supplied by producers.
-At this point, the market is in balance, and there is no surplus or shortage of goods.
+The equilibrium price is the price at which the quantity of goods demanded by consumers equals the quantity of goods supplied by producers.
+At this point, there is no surplus or shortage in the market, and resources are allocated efficiently.

 Worked Example

-Problem: If the demand for apples increases due to a health trend, what will happen to the price of apples?
+Problem: If the demand for a product increases due to a rise in consumer income, what is likely to happen to the equilibrium price?

 Solution: